Protect your iPhone against malware and other threats with Avast One

 Once there, see if the troublemaker app is featured on the list.
 If you see it, take a look at the little box to the right of its name, and note whether or not it’s checked.

 If it is, uncheck the box, then select Deactivate this device administrator to remove its access privileges.
 Now, return to the app in Downloaded Apps.
-The Uninstall button should be tappable now, so go ahead and send that app packing.
+You should be able to tap the Uninstall button now, so go ahead and send that app packing.

 As a final step, head to your Downloads folder and delete the malware’s .apk installation file, if you see it.